javadafzalan/CDPCrawler/README.md

 # CDPCrawler
-a simple script used to Crawl the Network using CDP(Cisco Discovery Protocol)<br>
+A Simple script written in python which is  used to Crawl the Network using CDP(Cisco Discovery Protocol)<br>
 i wrote this script using latest version of netmiko/paramiko library <br>
 in new updates of Netmiko,it uses PyATS/Genie ,Genie is not supported in Windows Platforms and you should just run it in Linux .<br>